rpellerin/dotfiles/README.md

 When reinstalling Xubuntu, use encrypted LVM on a ext4 filesystem (not ZFS).
 After the install, [we'll resize the SWAP partition](https://romainpellerin.eu/how-to-resize-an-encrypted-swap-partition-lvm.html), as by default it's too small (less than 1G).

+# What version of Xubuntu

+Download the classic ISO file (not the minimal one).
+In the wizard, install the minimal Xubuntu, not the full one with useless programs.

 # What to do after a fresh install of Xubuntu?

 ![How to secure your laptop](https://raw.githubusercontent.com/rpellerin/dotfiles/master/Pictures/secure-laptop.png)

 ## 1. BIOS and Grub

-_Side note_: leaving Secure Boot on is fine, as long as you select "Enroll MOK" after rebooting, following the install.
+_Side note_: leaving Secure Boot on during the install process is fine, as long as you select "Enroll MOK" after rebooting, following the install.

 Upgrade the bios by downloading the latest image from [Dell.com](http://www.dell.com/support/home/us/en/19/product-support/product/latitude-14-7480-laptop/drivers?os=biosa).
 (Alternatively, you can try to download the image from [this website](https://fwupd.org/lvfs/devicelist) and install it through "Software" (simply open the file).)
 Then: